 - Free assistance with Medicare/Medicaid:

 Need help with your Medicare paperwork?
-The American Association of Retired Persons has trained consultants who will provide free help through the new MMAP program.
+The American Association of Retired Persons (AARP) has trained consultants who will provide free help.
 Assistance is provided for preparing medical insurance claims, processing doctor and hospital bills, etc. This is co-sponsored by Intermountain Health Care.

 For more information on the program, call 269-4200.